eswarak/img-MMS/docs/preconditions.md

 docker build -t iportilla/image.demo-mms_amd64:1.0.0 -f ./Dockerfile.amd64 .
 ```

 3. You are now ready to publish your edge service, so that it can be deployed to real edge nodes.
-Instruct IEAM to push your docker image to your registry and publish your service in the IEAM Exchange:
+Instruct Horizon to push your docker image to your registry and publish your service in the Horizon Exchange:

 ```bash
 hzn exchange service publish -f horizon/service.definition.json